 The Labour Party has announced a wide-ranging consultation on its education policy.
 We believe that Labour must match its passionate opposition to new grammar schools with a commitment to phase out existing selection.

-This consultation is open to everyone, not just to party members – so we are strongly encouraging every Comprehensive Future supporter to make a submission so that Labour cannot ignore this crucial issue.
+This consultation is open to everyone, not just to party members – so we encourage every Comprehensive Future supporter to make a submission so that Labour cannot ignore this crucial issue.

 It is extremely easy to contribute your views to the consultation – here’s what you need to do.